pfdubois/BridgeBidding/source/HandEvaluation.rst

 If counting HCP is all you do, it isn't that bad for most hands.
 We will now describe a number of adjustments that you should make, but on a lot of hands the adjustments cancel each other out and the basic HCP count is a pretty good evaluation of the hand.
-If you use the "Rule of 20" that we will describe shortly and the basic count, if you'll get most hands right.
+If you use the "Rule of 20" that we will describe shortly and the basic count, you'll get most hands right.

 We need to correct for badly placed honors.
 Subtract one point from